jonschenk/Project-2dp/brainstorm.md

   - Jumping + pressing and releasing crouch = dash in direction of mouse/joystick
 - Crouching
   - While running, if you crouch, you will slide
+- Sliding
+  - If you jump while sliding, you will get a small speed boost
 - Jumping
+- Wall jumping
+  - grants a speed boost similar to slide jumping

 ### Combat